lincc-frameworks/tdastro/docs/index.rst

 LightCurveLynx - A fast and nimble package for realistic time-domain light curve simulations
 ========================================================================================

+**NOTE:** This project was recently renamed from TDAstro to LightCurveLynx.
+See the details for updating your code below.

 Time-Domain Forward-Modeling for the Rubin Era
 -------------------------------------------------------------------------------